Registration for this event is now closed.

 Rebecca Olds is the founder, designer, and dressmaker at Timesmith Dressmaking.
 She is an independent ‘original practice’ researcher and maker of reconstructed historical clothing of the 18th century.
 She specializes in the study of women’s garments, underpinnings and millinery of this period and tests her understanding of period construction techniques through re-creation or re-construction of extant objects held in public and private collections.
 She is currently researching non-elite women’s dress in the Scottish Highlands during the second half of the eighteenth century.

 This event offers two sessions, each limited to 30 registrations at $35/ ticket.
-Tickets for this event are not refundable, but they may be transferred with written notice to email@example.com in advance.
+Tickets for this event are not refundable, but they may be transferred with written notice to firstname.lastname@example.org in advance.
+Note: Registration for this event is now closed.

 Session One: Historical Context of a 1785 Wedding Gown (10:30 AM to 12:30 PM)